edelars/controller-wasync/README.md

-This package realize the Controller pattern with ASync option Example of use in cmd/main.go
+This package realize the Controller pattern with ASync option.

+Example of use in cmd/main.go